-A Jewish priest and a Levite in ancient Israel; see menorah and incense
+A Jewish priest and a Levite in ancient Israel; see the menorah and the incense

 Throughout the ancient world, in Egypt, Assyria, Phoenicia, Greece and the pre-Islamic world, the priesthood, its privileges and responsibilities were handed down from generation to generation.

-The tribe of Levi from which the priests were drawn had a special place in Israel’s society.
+This meant that the priestly tribe of Levi had a special place in Israel’s society.
 They were not allotted territory like the other tribes at the beginning of the agricultural settlement of Israel.
 This may have been deliberately done to prevent them becoming too wealthy and powerful, as priests were in Egypt.

 What was the status of Priests?

 Priests were an elite group, more wealthy than any ordinary citizen.
 They formed the strongest and wealthiest class in Jerusalem, politically and economically.

 But judging by comments from visitors to Palestine they were worthy of the respect given to them by ordinary people.
 The Greek historians Hecataeus and Aristeas commented on the magnificence of the High Priest’s appearance, but also on the discipline by which 700 priests worshipped and served at the Temple without sound or bustle.